paulross/PythonExtensionPatterns/doc/sphinx/source/watchers.rst

 There are some obvious variations here:

 - Add some prefix to each watcher output line to discriminate it from the rest of stdout.
-- The ID of the dictionary could be added so different dictionaries using the same watcher callback could be discriminated.
 - Different outputs, such as JSON.

 But how does this watcher work?